 The Amazon Best Sellers List shows you the current top 100 best selling products on Amazon category by category.

 Simply click on the categories on the left to see the top bestsellers in each category.

 The ideal scenario is to find popular products that are selling well, but that don’t have too much competition.

 Guidelines for Product Research for Amazon FBA

-There are 3 main criteria you’re looking for products to meet when sourcing potential products to sell.
+There are 3 main criteria you’re looking for products to meet when sourcing potential private label products to sell.

 1. The product needs to be priced between $15 – $50 to ensure a decent profit margin.